jwhite37/csc253Midterm/README.md

 Python interpreter loads in the `PyIntObject` to the value stack so that it could be used by the following `RETURN_VALUE` bytecode.

-At last, the `RETURN_VALUE` bytecode instructs the Python interpreter to return the top of stack object(which in our case is the PyIntObject we loaded into the value stack from `LOAD_CONSTANT`) to the caller.
+At last, the `RETURN_VALUE` bytecode instructs the Python interpreter to return the top of the stack object (which in our case is the PyIntObject we loaded in from `LOAD_CONSTANT`) to the caller.

-This can really be broken up into two parts centering around the `MAKE_FUNCTION` and `CALL_FUNCTION` opcodes, which in our bytecode is neatly broken up corresponding to line 1 and 4 in the original Python code.

 The most interesting parts of the above bytecode are `MAKE_FUNCTION` and `CALL_FUNCTION`.
 We are going to elaborate them individually.